-A summary of principal assumptions and methods used to determine the net pension liability at June 30, 2020 is as follows:
+A summary of principal assumptions and methods used to determine the net pension liability at June 30, 2021 is as follows:

-Valuation date June 30, 2019
+Valuation date June 30, 2020

-Measurement date June 30, 2020
+Measurement date June 30, 2021

 Actuarial cost method Entry Age Normal

 Asset valuation method:

 Discount rate 7.15%

 Inflation 2.50%

-Investment rate of return 7.25%
+Investment rate of return 7.15%

 Salary increases Varies by entry age and service

-Mortality rate table (1) Derived using CalPERS' membership data for all funds
+Mortality rate table (1) Derived using CalPERS membership data for all funds

 Post retirement benefit increase Contract COLA up to 2.50% until Purchasing Power Protection Allowance

 Floor on Purchasing Power applies, 2.5% thereafter.

-(1) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries 90 percent of scale MP 2016.
-For more details on this table, refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+(1) The mortality table was developed based on CalPERS specific data.
+This table includes 15 years of mortality improvements using the Society of Actuaries 90 percent of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.